-The City of New York subsequently acquired land between West 42nd and West 56th Streets for the construction of new passenger and freight steamship terminals.
-The proposed Pier Plan was modified by the Docks Department to provided for 1000 foot piers (Smith 1917:45).
+The City of New York subsequently acquired land between West 42nd and West 48th Streets for the construction of new passenger The proposed Pier Plan was and freight steamship terminals. modified by the Docks Department to provided for 1000 foot piers (Smith 1917:45).
 Since the War Department declared that no further encroachments on the river would be permitted, that is that the U.S. Pier Line could not be moved farther west, piers had to be extended inland to accommodate their 1000 foot lengths.
 This resulted in physically removing 250 feet of land and fill along the shoreline, pushing the shore eastward by 250 feet, and relocating Twelfth Avenue and Marginal Street (New York City Department of Docks and Ferries 1913:7).
 A temporary cofferdam was constructed to hold back the river while excavating the slips.
-Excavations for the piers were impeded by extensive bedrock which required blasting.
+Excavations for the piers were impeded by extensive bedrock which required In the late 1920s and early 1930s, more piers were built blasting. between West 48th and West 52nd Streets.
+Similarly, 250 feet of land and fill had to be removed from the shoreline.

-Although most of the new piers were built north of this section of the project site, it was necessary to realign the route of Twelfth Avenue north of West 42nd Street in order to accommodate the newly built piers.
-Because of the relocation of Twelfth Avenue, all of the blocks between West 42nd and West 46th Streets were shortened up to 250 feet, and many structures were removed (Levy 1931:19).
+Because of the relocation of Twelfth Avenue, all of the blocks between West 42nd and West 57th Streets were shortened up to 250 feet, and many structures were razed (Levy 1931:19).
 The route of Twelfth Avenue was reconstructed directly on top of the previous location of many buildings whose foundations were filled and paved over (Ibid.:19).
 Marginal Street now rests on top of the previous route of Twelfth Avenue.
 As a result of the Pier Plan, there is now a sweeping curve along Twelfth Avenue between West 42nd and West 57th Streets.
-The original path of Twelfth Avenue and Marginal Street was physically removed between West 42nd and West 46th Streets.
+The original path of Twelfth Avenue and Marginal Street was physically removed.